YHOYO/oripa/webapp/README.md

-# ORIPA Web Prototype – Phase 2
+# ORIPA Web Prototype – Phase 3 Kickoff

 This directory contains the base project scaffolding for the HTML5/JavaScript reimplementation of ORIPA.
-The goal for **Phase 2** is to establish a maintainable structure that future sessions can extend with the full feature set documented in [`documents/web/web_reimplementation_spec.md`](../documents/web/web_reimplementation_spec.md).
+After completing the **Phase 2** objectives (foundations, toolset, persistence and multi-document workflows), Phase 3 begins with the first diagnostics for the folding engine described in [`documents/web/web_reimplementation_spec.md`](../documents/web/web_reimplementation_spec.md).

 ## Directory layout